LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![AWS Console Instance](http://127.0.0.1/assets/lab2-11.png)

 ## Use Docker Inside a Linux OS

 ### 1. Install Docker
-To install Docker, we first run the following command to install the necessary packages for the Docker service:
+To install Docker, we use the following command to install the necessary packages:

 ```bash
 sudo apt install docker.io -y
 ```

+#### Key Parameters:
+- **`docker.io`**: Specifies the Docker package to install.
+This package includes the Docker engine and command-line tools.
+- **`-y`**: Automatically confirms the installation without prompting for user input.

 ### 2. Start the Docker Service
-After installation, we start the Docker service with:
+After installation, we start the Docker service to make it ready for use:

 ```bash
 sudo systemctl start docker
 ```

+#### Key Parameters:
+- **`start`**: Tells the system to start the Docker service.
+- **`docker`**: Specifies the Docker service to start.

 ### 3. Enable Docker to Start on Boot
-To ensure Docker starts automatically at boot, we enable it using:
+To ensure Docker starts automatically whenever the system boots, we enable the Docker service with:

 ```bash
 sudo systemctl enable docker
 ```

+#### Key Parameters:
+- **`enable`**: Configures Docker to start automatically when the system boots.
+- **`docker`**: Specifies the Docker service to enable.

 ![Docker Installation](http://127.0.0.1/assets/lab2-12.png)

 ### 4. Check Docker Version
-After the Docker service is installed and enabled, we can verify that Docker is working properly by checking its version:
+To verify that Docker has been installed and is running properly, check its version using:

 ```bash
 docker --version
 ```

+#### Key Parameters:
+- **`--version`**: Prints the installed Docker version, confirming that Docker is functional.

-This command prints out the installed version of Docker, confirming that it's functional.
+This command outputs the installed Docker version, ensuring that Docker is ready to use.

 ![Docker Version Check](http://127.0.0.1/assets/lab2-13.png)

 ### 5. Build and Run an `httpd` Container
 Next, we create an HTML file to be served via an Apache HTTP server running inside a Docker container.
 The file `index.html` is located inside the `html` directory and contains the following content: